 Market leading companies' sales of liquid chromatography and mass spectrometry instruments have grown at an annual rate of only 1% since 2020 - much below longer-term annual growth rates of 5%.22 After the pandemic induced a bump in sales, demand growth stalled as biopharmaceutical companies digested their inventory and delayed certain purchases given US regulatory uncertainty from the Inflation Reduction Act.
 Demand from the Chinese life sciences industry has meanwhile been subdued by a moderation in government support.

 We are encouraged by improving customer demand and funnel activity reported by companies in late 2024.
-We believe a reversion to growth in line with or above longer-term trends has the potential to drive a multi-year earnings revision cycle for these stocks.
+We believe a reversion to growth in line with or above longer-term trends has the revision cycle for these stocks.